dkappe/dkappe.github.io/_posts/2018-06-25-project-update.md

 ---
 ## Project update

 This past week saw a lot of work in the testing pipeline on resignation.
 The idea is that a small number of resignations in hopeless positions will increase the quality and quantity of positions that are fed to the network training.
-An advantage of testing before it’s rolled out, is that the facts can be identified before hand.
-So it with “false positives,” resignation in drawn or won positions.
-The team is working to smooth out these rough spots.
+An advantage of testing before it’s rolled out is that the bugs can be identified before hand. we've run into a defect we call “false positives,” in other words resignation in drawn or won positions.
+The team is working to correct this and other defects

 ## When will lc0 arrive?